JoelNiklaus/joelniklaus.github.io/_posts/2024-08-17-academic-journey-reflections.md

 date: 2024-08-17 00:00:00 +0000
 ---

-With the conclusion of #ACL2024 some reflections on my last conference of my PhD and the academic journey over the past four years.
+With the conclusion of #ACL2024 some reflections on the last conference of my PhD and the academic journey over the past four years.

 ## 🤝 Conference